The Scrappy FAQ

 5. Who was the voice of Scrappy?

-Animation voice guru Keith Scott recently told us that in at least some cartoons, busy child actor Bobby Winkler (aka Robert Winckler) gave voice to Scrappy.
+Animation voice guru Keith Scott told us that in at least some cartoons, busy child actor Bobby Winckler (aka Robert Winckler) gave voice to Scrappy.
 That’s all we know about the cartoons’ vocal cast at the moment.
 Which probably isn’t a tragedy.
 Nobody likes Scrappy based on the quality of the soundtracks, although many of them do have a likably hammy quality.

 6. Who created Scrappy?